katzenpost/docs/drafts/mix_plugin_subscription.rst

 Katzenpost client library interacts with client application by way of an events channel where the application receives various kinds of events.
-SURB reply messages are included in set of events reported by this events channel.
+SURB reply messages are included in the set of events reported by this events channel.
 The SURB reply event type encapsulates a message identity which can be used by the client application to link the reply message with a specific subscription::